Smith Micro Software, Inc. (NASDAQ:SMSI) Shares Acquired by Renaissance Technologies LLC

-Renaissance Technologies LLC increased its holdings in Smith Micro Software, Inc. (NASDAQ:SMSI) by 11.4% during the 1st quarter, according to the company in its most recent disclosure with the SEC.
-The institutional investor owned 119,634 shares of the software maker’s stock after acquiring an additional 12,234 shares during the quarter.
-Renaissance Technologies LLC owned approximately 0.23% of Smith Micro Software worth $659,000 as of its most recent filing with the SEC.
+Renaissance Technologies LLC boosted its position in Smith Micro Software, Inc. (NASDAQ:SMSI) by 11.4% in the 1st quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The fund owned 119,634 shares of the software maker’s stock after buying an additional 12,234 shares during the quarter.
+Renaissance Technologies LLC owned approximately 0.23% of Smith Micro Software worth $659,000 at the end of the most recent quarter.

-Several other large investors have also added to or reduced their stakes in the stock.
-BlackRock Inc. lifted its stake in shares of Smith Micro Software by 3.5% in the first quarter.
-BlackRock Inc. now owns 2,228,076 shares of the software maker’s stock worth $12,266,000 after acquiring an additional 75,600 shares in the last quarter.
-Pacific Ridge Capital Partners LLC lifted its stake in shares of Smith Micro Software by 41.9% in the first quarter.
-Pacific Ridge Capital Partners LLC now owns 1,277,777 shares of the software maker’s stock worth $7,034,000 after acquiring an additional 377,379 shares in the last quarter.
-Neuberger Berman Group LLC acquired a new position in shares of Smith Micro Software in the first quarter worth about $3,474,000.
-Geode Capital Management LLC lifted its stake in shares of Smith Micro Software by 14.9% in the first quarter.
-Geode Capital Management LLC now owns 604,720 shares of the software maker’s stock worth $3,328,000 after acquiring an additional 78,621 shares in the last quarter.
-Finally, Nuveen Asset Management LLC lifted its stake in shares of Smith Micro Software by 35.5% in the fourth quarter.
-Nuveen Asset Management LLC now owns 485,252 shares of the software maker’s stock worth $2,630,000 after acquiring an additional 127,003 shares in the last quarter.
-Institutional investors and hedge funds own 33.99% of the company’s stock.
+A number of other institutional investors have also recently made changes to their positions in SMSI.
+Citigroup Inc. increased its holdings in Smith Micro Software by 292.9% in the fourth quarter.
+Citigroup Inc. now owns 6,464 shares of the software maker’s stock valued at $35,000 after buying an additional 4,819 shares during the last quarter.
+Altshuler Shaham Ltd bought a new stake in Smith Micro Software in the first quarter valued at about $50,000.
+Credit Suisse AG bought a new stake in Smith Micro Software in the fourth quarter valued at about $61,000.
+Victory Capital Management Inc. bought a new stake in Smith Micro Software in the first quarter valued at about $84,000.
+Finally, Paloma Partners Management Co bought a new stake in Smith Micro Software in the fourth quarter valued at about $99,000.
+33.99% of the stock is owned by hedge funds and other institutional investors.

-In other news, Director Thomas G. Campbell sold 15,000 shares of the company’s stock in a transaction that occurred on Wednesday, May 19th.
-The stock was sold at an average price of $5.12, for a total transaction of $76,800.00.
-Following the completion of the transaction, the director now directly owns 57,000 shares of the company’s stock, valued at $291,840.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-17.60% of the stock is currently owned by corporate insiders.
+In other Smith Micro Software news, Director Thomas G. Campbell sold 15,000 shares of the company’s stock in a transaction that occurred on Wednesday, May 19th.
+The stock was sold at an average price of $5.12, for a total value of $76,800.00.
+Following the completion of the sale, the director now directly owns 57,000 shares in the company, valued at $291,840.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Corporate insiders own 17.60% of the company’s stock.

-Smith Micro Software (NASDAQ:SMSI) last posted its earnings results on Wednesday, May 5th.
-The software maker reported $0.02 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.01) by $0.03.
-The company had revenue of $11.38 million during the quarter, compared to analyst estimates of $10.94 million.
+Smith Micro Software (NASDAQ:SMSI) last issued its quarterly earnings data on Wednesday, May 5th.
+The software maker reported $0.02 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.01) by $0.03.
 Smith Micro Software had a positive return on equity of 4.84% and a negative net margin of 2.24%.
-As a group, equities research analysts predict that Smith Micro Software, Inc. will post -0.04 EPS for the current fiscal year.
+The business had revenue of $11.38 million during the quarter, compared to analyst estimates of $10.94 million.
+On average, equities research analysts forecast that Smith Micro Software, Inc. will post -0.04 earnings per share for the current fiscal year.

 About Smith Micro Software